Avian influenza (bird flu, avian flu) — the disease, its impacts and our work.

 Informing our supporters

 Our membership magazines, other supporter communications and social media feeds continue to carry articles and updates about HPAI and our response to it.
-These include a blog post published in mid July and articles in our membership magazine, one on the impact of the outbreak and one demonstrating the value of the monitoring tools we have in place.

 We have done a lot to respond to this crisis and our plans are to continue to play as big a role as we can in helping to safeguard bird populations and assist with their recovery.